Shoeless Joe Jackson: Black Sox Scandal

-Jackson's 12 base hits set a Series record that was not broken until 1964, and he led both teams with a .375 batting average.
-He committed no errors, and threw out a runner at the plate.
-However, the Reds hit an unusually high number of triples to Jackson's position in left field.
+Jackson's 12 base hits set a Series record that was not broken until 1964, and he led both teams with a .375 batting average (.286 in the games the White Sox lost and .545 in the games they won).
+He committed no charged errors and threw out a runner at the plate.
+However, the Reds hit an unusually large number of triples, three out of nine total, to Jackson's position in left field.
+The Sox pitchers said the team's outfielders were playing out of position and slowly fielding balls.

-During grand jury testimony on September 28, 1920, Jackson admitted to participating in the fix; some news accounts quoted this as:
+Jackson admitted to participating in the fix during grand jury testimony on September 28, 1920, although he maintained he had not taken any on-field actions in exchange for the $5000 he received.

-That precise quote does not appear in a stenographic record of Jackson's grand jury appearance.

 In 1921, a Chicago jury acquitted Jackson and his seven teammates of wrongdoing.
 Nevertheless, Kenesaw Mountain Landis, the newly appointed Commissioner of Baseball, imposed a lifetime ban on all eight players.
 "Regardless of the verdict of juries," Landis declared, "no player that throws a ballgame; no player that undertakes or promises to throw a ballgame; no player that sits in a conference with a bunch of crooked players and gamblers where the ways and means of throwing games are planned and discussed and does not promptly tell his club about it, will ever play professional baseball."

 After the grand jury returned its indictments, Charley Owens of the Chicago Daily News wrote a regretful tribute headlined, "Say it ain't so, Joe."
 The phrase became legendary when another reporter later erroneously attributed it to a child outside the courthouse:

 When Jackson left the criminal court building in the custody of a sheriff after telling his story to the grand jury, he found several hundred youngsters, aged from 6 to 16, waiting for a glimpse of their idol.
 One child stepped up to the outfielder, and, grabbing his coat sleeve, said:

 "It ain't true, is it, Joe?"

 "Yes, kid, I'm afraid it is," Jackson replied.
 The boys opened a path for the ball player and stood in silence until he passed out of sight.

 "Well, I'd never have thought it," sighed the lad.

 In an interview in Sport nearly three decades later, Jackson confirmed that the legendary exchange never occurred.